algorithmiaio/langpacks/python/README.md

 # Python LangPack

 How to make a new algorithm:
-docker run --rm -it -v `pwd`/dependencies:/home/algo/.local -v `pwd`:/tmp/build algorithmia/langbuilder-python
+docker run --rm -it -v `pwd`/dependencies:/home/algo/.local -v `pwd`:/tmp/build -e LANGUAGE_VERSION=[python2 | python3] algorithmia/langbuilder-python
     - Make sure to make the dependencies directory before running this

 How to run that algorithm: